Fruitsalad/unreal-checkers/README.md

 I'm generally quite satisfied with the quality of code I achieved in this project.
 It's not perfect by any means, but I somewhat like the way the code looks.
+Over the course of this project I've learned that implementing checkers is more difficult than you'd expect, since there's numerous rules concerning chaining attacks that I wasn't previously aware of.

 By the way, the project is called "CheckersAgain" in the code because I first tried making a checkers game with Unreal blueprints,